orhanemree/tea/README.md

 ```

 ## Advantages of Tea
 * Lightweight.
-No external requirement and the package cost is only ~7 KB.
+No external requirement and the package cost is only ~10 KB.
 * More control over the Request, Response and URL objects.
 This objects can be used outside the library structure.
 * Easy to use and helpful on handling simple HTTP requests.
+* Built-in WebSocket support.

 ## Disadvantages of Tea
 * Limited features and methods.
-* No template engine like Flask.
+* No template engine.
 * Callback function syntax is not really Pythonic without decorators.
 (Done on purpose but true.)
 * Not sure if it's ready for production.